 La Scalinatella, Capri

 Opened in the 1950s and still managed by the Morgano family, there is no secret the 30-room Scalinatella is our favorite luxury property on the island of Capri.
 This all-suite, villa-style hotel has an idyllic location, with all suites having private terraces overlooking the picturesque countryside and sea.
-The property is set in a quiet garden off the Via Tragara promenade, a nice walk to the Town Square with many interesting shops and nice restaurants.
+The property is set in a quiet garden off of the Via Tragara promenade, a nice walk to the Town Square with many interesting shops and nice restaurants.
 All rooms are spacious, sunny, and colorful!
 Of special note are the majolica, hand-painted floor tiles, and various local accents.
 Amenities include two heated, outdoor pools, tennis courts, a high-tech gym, and a small spa.
 Though Scalinatella offers breakfast and lunch buffets, they do not serve dinner.

 J.K.
 Place, Capri